Yes Baby: Composition

 Beer co-wrote "Yes Baby" with Leroy Clampitt, Peter Rycroft, and Lucy Healey, and co-produced alongside the former two.
-According to music publications, "Yes Baby" is an electropop and dance-pop track with instrumental led by synthesizers and "propulsive" percussion.
+According to music publications, "Yes Baby" is an electropop, dance-pop, and synth-pop track with instrumental led by synthesizers and "propulsive" percussion.
 Beer described it as "really just a fun and flirty song", and stated that it incorporated "a whole new energy" after recording the music video.
 In the chorus, Beer repeats the song's title: "Yes, baby, yes, yes, baby, yes, yes, baby".
 In an interview with Paper, Beer declared that the title phrase has a sexual meaning, and conceived the song as "the closing bracket in an unintentional trilogy", following her 2024 singles "Make You Mine" and "15 Minutes".

 Personnel

 The personnel is adapted from Tidal.